MuhtasimTanmoy/notebook/language/erlang/elixir.md

 - Optional lazy evaluation.
 - Protocols and records/structs.
 - Functional languages promote decoupling data from code.
-    - Instead of class, we have modules which are collection of functions.
+    - Instead of class, we have modules which are collections of functions.
-    - Instead of calling method on object call
+    - Instead of calling a method on an object call

 Contrary to Clojure it also enjoys true tail call optimization and the pipeline operator.